Some links in this post may be affiliate links

 If you would like to add Gasteria plants to your collection, they are available online on Etsy (Link to Etsy) and on Amazon (Link to Amazon).

-Gasteria Plants blossom in bright light with 6-8 hours of direct sunlight, average warmth of 18-290C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, succulents potting soil coupled with monthly feeding during the growing season.
+To care for a Gasteria Plant indoors provide bright light with 6-8 hours of direct sunlight, average warmth of 18-290C, moderate humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

 Gasteria brachyphylla

-Water Gasteria Plants liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to maintain the soil moderately moist.
+Water Gasteria liberally in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Maintain the soil moderately moist and avoid soggy soil to prevent yellowing and rotting.

-Significantly decrease watering during the cold season as growth is minimal at this time to keep the soil slightly moist but do not allow the soil to dry out completely.
+Significantly decrease watering in fall and winter to keep the soil slightly moist as growth is minimal at this time.
+However, do not allow the soil to dry out completely to avoid wilting and shrivelled leaves.

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can cause rotting and death of the plant.
+Ascertain that the pot has a drainage hole and the soil is well-draining to prevent it from getting soggy which cause rotting and death of the plant.

-Gasteria succulent grows best under bright light with 6-8 hours of direct sunshine.
-Keep it away from hot middat sunlight as it can scorch the plant.
+Gasteria succulents like bright light with 6-8 hours of morning or late afternoon sunshine.
+Keep it away from hot midday sunlight as it can scorch the leaves.

-For even growth, regularly rotate the pot to ensure that the plant receives light on all sides.
+For a balanced growth, regularly rotate the pot to ensure that the plant receives light on all sides.

-Average warmth of 18-290C are ideal for Gasteria Plant.
-The sudden change in temperature between day and night is good for the growth of this succulent plant.
+Gasteria grow best in an average warmth of 18-290C.
+The sudden change in temperature between day and night is good for the growth of these succulents.

-Gasteria have no need for extra humidity.
+Ox-tongue Plants have no need for extra humidity.
 Average room humidity of 50-55% is ideal for these plants.
+Maintain a good air flow for these plants to minimize fungal diseases.

 Gasteria disticha